SumoLogic/terraform-provider-sumologic/website/docs/r/gcp_metrics_source.html.markdown

      + `type` - (Required) Type of polling source.
 This has to be `GcpMetricsPath`.
      + `limit_to_regions` - (Optional) List of regions for which metrics would be collected (Empty to collect from all regions)
      + `limit_to_services` - (Required) List of services from which metrics would be collected
+     + `custom_services` - (Optional) Sumoloigc provides list of services that can be used in limit_to_services for which metrics would be collected.
+Custom Services allow you to define your own service w.r.t. metric collection.
+You can provide list of metric prefixes that should be collected as part of the custom service.
+This provides fine-grain control w.r.t. what all metrics are ingested by sumologic.
+          + `service_name` - Name of the custom service you want to define.
+          + `prefixes` - List of metric type prefixes.
+Eg: `["compute.googleapis.com/instance/","compute.googleapis.com/guest/"]`
  - `lifecycle` - (Required) describe fields that should be ignored by terraform while doing comparision i.e. Sumologic backend will return `private_key` as `********`

 ### See also